johnfanv2/LenovoLegionLinux/README.md

 XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX
 ```
 Unexpected:
-- `file not found`: please report your problem
+- `file not found`: please report your problem as an Github Issue
 - the values have not changed
 - there are different values